Stand Up to Disability Discrimination in the Workplace with a Disability Discrimination Attorney in Minneapolis

 The definition of disability also includes the operation of major bodily functions such as the immune systems, skin, digestive systems, neurological, respiratory, circulatory, cardiovascular, lymphatic, musculoskeletal and reproductive functions.

 Diseases such as diabetes, cancer, anxiety, depression, muscular or skeletal degenerative diseases (bad back, arthritis, fibromyalgia) are all examples of disabilities that can be treated with medications and forms of therapy to the point where the disability is not actively debilitating.
 Even when the disability is not active, it can fit the definition of disability under state and federal law.
 Further, even temporary medical conditions may be considered protected disabilities under the law.
+Temporary disability may also be covered under the ADA on a case-by-case basis, providing protections against discrimination and ensuring reasonable accommodations in the workplace.

 In some cases, employers or coworkers my regard an employee/coworker as disabled.
 This means that they think the worker has a disability based upon how that employee looks, acts, moves or communicates.
 When treated differently from others not regarded as disabled, this employee may also have rights under state and federal disability law.